-It’s a tagline touted by health resources and media outlets alike, but is sitting really the “new smoking”?
+It’s a tagline touted by health resources and media outlets alike, but is sitting the “new smoking”?

 The knowledge economy and automation have brought desk jobs to more people.
 Americans have longer commutes and work longer hours than ever before, which means more time at a desk and less time for everything else.